 You can find the documentary below (in German):

-These walls all differ in structure and purpose and the Berlin Wall bears the unique and lowly mark of its origin as a border constructed to keep the population from escaping.
-But like future proposed border re-enforcements, they all offer the same lesson, on their effectiveness and to what extent governments will go to in order to secure these barriers.
+These walls all differ in structure and purpose – but only the Berlin Wall bears the unique and lowly mark of its origin – as a border constructed to keep the population from escaping.
+But like future proposed border re-enforcements, the Wall offers the same lesson, on the question of hard borders and to what extent governments will go to in order to secure these barriers.

 Getting to Berlin has never been so easy.
 Trans-Atlantic flights are cheaper than ever, budget airlines throughout Europe have meant that the city is accessible from many major capital cities for the price of a short taxi ride – courtesy of Ryanair, Easyjet and Norwegian etc.

 To understand the history of the 20th century is to be faced with understanding the history of Germany, the country that played such a large role in those 100 years, and of those major events in 20th-century European history.
 Most either happened in Berlin or were undeniably linked to the city.
 To tour Berlin is to better understand why and how these events happened.
 Divided Berlin played a central role in the Cold War period and no photo in a history book can do justice to seeing the Berlin Wall is all its concrete glory.

 10. Because It Might Not Be There Forever

 Natural erosion, vandalism and creeping gentrification are the Berlin Wall’s greatest enemies now.
 The initial years following the collapse of the Soviet Union, and the Berlin Wall, as the hammer & sickle were replaced with the hammer & chisel, were a period of indecision for the German Federal government.
 Unaware of exactly how to preserve this Cold War relic and the form of dialogue necessary to engage with the subject.